-Animistic societies can give us insights into many of the conundrums of commoning and their possible solutions (as much as the society of other beings, the biosphere, can give us insights into this).
-One insight can be that we need to understand commons as the economies and politics of kinship.
-This is not meant in the sense of nepotism, evidently, but in the sense that exchange builds on the notion of being necessarily and profoundly related, and that any exchange can only go along these lines of relation, creating them and recreating them, unless it becomes destructive.
+Animistic societies can give us glimpses into many of the conundrums of commoning and their possible solutions (as much as the society of other beings, the biosphere, can grant us more understanding in this respect).
+One important insight might be that we can understand commons as the economies and politics of kinship.
+Kinship is not meant in the sense of political nepotism, evidently, but in the sense that exchange builds on the notion of being necessarily and profoundly related, and that any exchange can only go along these lines of relation, creating them and recreating them, unless it becomes destructive.
+In this respect, a family is a model for a commons, too.